zix99/rare/README.md

 ## Profiling

-New high-throughput changes should be performance benchmark.
+New high-throughput changes should be performance benchmarked.

 To Benchmark: